Longchamp Racecourse -

 Origin of Longchamp Racecourse

-Horse racing was originally held at the Champ de Mars from 1833, but then in 1857 the new racecourse in the Bois de Boulogne area of Paris just a few minutes from the Eiffel Tower was opened and then called the Longchamp racecourse.
+Horse racing was originally held at the Champ de Mars from 1833.
+In 1857 the new racecourse in the Bois de Boulogne area of Paris just a few minutes from the Eiffel Tower was opened and named the Longchamp racecourse.

-It was on the last Sunday in April 1857 that the first ever race was held at Longchamp and all of the important people and royalty were there including Prince Jerome Bonaparte and his son Prince Napoleon.
+On the last Sunday in April 1857 the first ever race was held at Longchamp.
+Royalty were among the attendees, including Prince Jerome Bonaparte and his son Prince Napoleon.

 Interesting Facts about Longchamp